tfrei139/PoKeysMotionComponent/README.md

 # PoKeysMotionComponent
-LinuxCNC component to use a PoKeysCNC board for motion and simple IO
+LinuxCNC component to use a PoKeys57CNC board for motion and simple IO

 ### State of the component
 **Experimental**.
 Tested with 5'000 line gcode file, ~20 minutes run time, with the given example configuration.